Fiscal and Financial Planning Guide 2024-2025

 The QPIP offers workers two options:

-If the salary or self-employed income for the year preceding the birth is less than $94,000, the benefits will be reduced proportionally.
-You can use the following simulator to calculate approximate benefits: https://www.rqap.gouv.qc.ca/fr/a-propos-du-regime/simulateur-de-calcul-de-prestations
+If the salary or self-employment income for the year preceding the birth is less than $98,000, benefits will be reduced proportionally.
+You can use the following calculator to estimate your approximate benefit amounts:

 The choice of plan is made at the time of application and is irrevocable.
-However, once the choice has been made, parents may take advantage of a shorter leave period.
+However, parents may take a shorter leave once the choice has been made.

 Maternity allowance programs for female physicians (FMOQ and FMSQ)